 Oil-Based Stains

-Oil-based stains are known to have a longer drying time compared to most other wood stains.
-The longer drying time can be accounted for by its thick consistency, which we recommend applying on horizontal and vertical surfaces.
+Oil-based stains typically have a longer drying time than most other wood stains.
+This extended drying period can be attributed to their thick consistency.
+I’d recommend using them on both horizontal and vertical surfaces.

 Also, unlike most wood stains, oil-based is capable of penetrating deep into the wood pores and bind in its fibers.